-Parameter Seabasin 2 esults BATHYMETRY Water depth Arctic • The quality of the bathymetric data in the Barents Sea and Norwegian Sea is good enough to use the available data to determine where suitable water depths occur that are compatible with either a fixed or a floating offshore wind turbine. • Bathymetry data for the complete Arctic Ocean are available from EMODnet portals; SeaDataNet; Copernicus marine service; ACCESS; ICES; NOAA National Geophysical Data Center; Marine Cadastre; Geographic Information Network of Alaska; Bureau of Ocean Energy Management; USGS Alaska Geospatial Data Committee; US Coast Guard; National Weather Service but the datasets are extremely large.
-These datasets provide information on where water depth information exists for the study area, and where information is currently not yet available While sufficient for consist research and interset. the data is insufficiently creanly to be used for navioation Atlantic • Bathymetry data product overall scored very high availability.
+Parameter Seabasin Results BATHYMETRY Water depth Arctic • The quality of the bathymetric data in the Barents Sea and Norwegian Sea is good enough to use the available data to determine where suitable water depths occur that are compatible with either a fixed or a floating offshore wind turbine. • Bathymetry data for the complete Arctic Ocean are available from EMODnet portals; SeaDataNet; Copernicus marine service; ACCESS; ICES; NOAA National Geophysical Data Center; Marine Cadastre; Geographic Information Network of Alaska; Bureau of Ocean Energy Management; USGS Alaska Geospatial Data Committee; US Coast Guard; National Weather Service but the datasets are extremely large.
+These datasets provide information on where water depth information exists for the study area, and where information is currently not yet available.
+While sufficient for general research and interest, the data is insufficiently granular to be used for navigation.
+Atlantic • Bathymetry data product overall scored very high availability.
 However visibility of the data policy is not always optimal (see reasons under "legal framework"). • Some restrictions were found with the data policy of EMODnet bathymetry "background datasets".
 In the North Atlantic a high proportion of 88% of the 10,000 survey data occurrences were obtained by negotiation.
-Part of these restrictions are due to national or international regar constraints (deterice, mining raw, one-cos,).
-It should be noted that by negotiation does not mean that the data are not available but it clearly slows down the data access process. • The literature survey indicates that higher DTM resolution than 250m is required for many applications (e.g. 50m to 100m for applications such as wind farms, sea level estimates or hydrodynamic modeling). • There is a need for better metadata completeness (e.g. soundings timestamp).
+Part of these restrictions are due to national or international legal constraints (defence, mining law, UNCLOS,).
+It should be noted that 'by negotiation' does not mean that the data are not available but it clearly slows down the data access process. • The literature survey indicates that higher DTM resolution than 250m is required for many applications (e.g. 50m to 100m for applications such as wind farms, sea level estimates or hydrodynamic modeling).
+There is a need for better metadata completeness (e.g. soundings timestamp).
 Baltic • Data are available from BSHC Baltic Sea Bathymetry Database (BSBD) and EMODnet, in 500m resolution; • Due to national regulations, data availability varies greatly with countries.
 In Lithuanian and Russian waters, BSBD uses data from GEBCO 30" bathymetry data.
-Sweden and Finland have restrictions on the resolution of released bathymetry, i.e., 500m, while other countries e.g., Denmark and Germany release data up to 4m resolution; • The existence of good quality bathymetric data sets is gradually improving but bathymetric surveys are expensive and time consuming operations.
-In a substantial area of the Baltic Sea the quality of available bathymetry is still low.
+Sweden and Finland have restrictions on the resolution of released bathymetry, i.e., 500m, while other countries e.g., Denmark and Germany release data up to 4m resolution; The existence of good quality bathymetric data sets is gradually improving but bathymetric surveys are expensive and time consuming constraints are expensive and time consuming constraints are expensively as expected to the properties. operations.
+In a substantial area of the batter sea the quality of available battly its still fow.
 This seems to be especially the case for shallower waters that are not of interest for commercial shipping.
 Black Sea • The availability indicators for bathymetric data are mostly "partly adequate" and "not adequate" (see Annex 1). • There is no clear data policy or its visibility is low and pricing information is often missing. • The datasets do not provide a full EU Inspire catalogue service.
 Mediterranean • The availability indicators for this theme are dominantly "fully adequate" (see Annex 1).
-Only 6 data sets were used for the evaluation. • The appropriateness indicators are "not adequate" (see Annex 1) for temporal coverage and temporal validity (last time the data set was updated).
-North Sea • The wind farm siting challenge found that resolution of bathymetry varies with territorial waters, so comparison of boundary areas ended up with variable resolution.
+Only 6 data sets were used for the evaluation.
+The appropriateness indicators are "not adequate" (see Annex 1) for temporal coverage and temporal validity (last time the data set was updated).
+North Sea The wind farm siting challenge found that resolution of bathymetry varies with territorial waters, so comparison of boundary areas ended up with variable resolution.
 Less processing of data was required by using the SeaZone product (as against that from the bathymetry portal) which was preferred for this challenge.